 Pregnancy can affect many things, including your skin, hair, nails and much more!
 For some it may be a welcome change, bringing along with it that pregnancy glow or thick hair, but for others, pregnancy may bring acne, sensitive skin, melasma or more.
-Here are the most common skin problems women can encounter during pregnancy.
+Here are the most common pregnancy skin problems women can encounter.

 Stretch marks are one of the most common skin problems that comes with pregnancy.
 Almost 90% of women experience stretch marks.
 When your belly rapidly expands with the development of your baby, depressed streaks in your skin appear, often on the stomach.
 Although you can’t predict if you will get stretch marks, genetics does play a role.